aaronchong888/Amazon-SageMaker-Canvas-Workshop-Chinese/2-real-estate/README.md

 ## 將數據集上傳 S3 存儲桶

 The first step is to download the dataset that we will use.
-You can download it :link[here]{href="/static/datasets/housing.csv" action=download}.
+You can download it: [here](/static/datasets/housing.csv)

 Go to the AWS Management Console, search **S3** in the searchbox on top of your console, then go to **S3** service console.